18F/18f.gsa.gov/_posts/2019-06-20-how-federalist-and-uswds-helps-agencies-become-compliant.md

 public government websites and web projects.

 Two month ago the U.S. Web Design System 2.0 (USWDS) launched [exciting new features including improved accessibility and flexible layouts.](https://18f.gsa.gov/2019/04/08/uswds2-launch-post/) This is great news for content editors and website managers.
-In today’s blog, we'd like to show you how you, your team, or your agency can get started with USWDS 2.0 using 18F’s [Federalist](https://federalist.18f.gov/) platform.
+In today’s post, we'd like to show you how you, your team, or your agency can get started with USWDS 2.0 using 18F’s [Federalist](https://federalist.18f.gov/) platform.